mdawaffe/Congregate/README.md

 history.

 This tool can be run as a script locally or run as a service on a server.
-In the latter case, Congregate can receive real time checkin updates from Swarm making its knowledge of your history "live".
+In the latter case, Congregate can receive real time checkin notifications from Swarm making its knowledge of your history "live".

 In either case, you will need a Foursquare Developer Project (an OAuth app) and an OAuth token.
 Congregate does not help create either of those :)